nhayward/revpit/user/pages/02.editors/madelyn-knecht/bio.md

 ##### Bio

-Madelyn Knecht is a freelance editor and owner of MadHope Editorial from Texas with 7+ years of writing and editing experience.
-She was a RevPit mentee in 2020 and is thrilled to join as an editor in 2024.
+Madelyn Knecht is a freelance editor and owner of MadHope Editorial from Texas with 7+ years of writing and editing experience, including a current internship at a literary agency.
 She loves queer stories with dark twists and rich worlds, especially in fantasy and light science fiction.
 Her favorites include Middle Grade and Young Adult fantasy with fantastic characters.
 She is not a fit for contemporary, historical or religious stories.
 When not reading, editing, or writing, she's spending time with her two criminal Australian Shepherds.

 **Pronouns: She/Her**

 ##### MSWL

-Above all, I'm looking for characters who make me want to laugh, scream, or cry.
-Preferably all of them at different times.
-I enjoy lush fantasy worlds above all else, but a strong enough contemporary fantasy may sway my favor.
-I would especially love something that blends speculative genres, especially with horror elements.
-If you're not sure where your book fits, I want to see it!

-This year, I'm only looking for Middle Grade and Young Adult fantasy or science fiction.
-I would especially like a queer story and stories by other marginalized voices.

-**Some tropes I love:**
-* Necromancy
-* Eat the rich
-* Friends to lovers
+* Age Groups: Middle Grade, Young Adult, Adult
+* Genres: Fantasy (all subgenres), Science Fiction (all but military), speculative, horror, paranormal, thriller, mystery

+I'm looking for one main component in all my submissions: fun.

+I want fun books full of magic and whimsy and maybe a bit of comedy.
+I love when books are able to make me smile or laugh.
+But I also want to be hiding behind my hands reading something spooky.
+I'm looking for voice, and commercial stories with a lyrical edge.

+Some of my favorite authors include: F.T.
+Lukens, Aiden Thomas, Andrew Joseph White, Samantha Shannon, Jonathan Stroud, Liselle Sambury, and Leigh Bardugo.

+Some favorite books: _A Marvellous Light_, _Their Vicious Games_, _Six of Crows_, _The Lightning Thief_, _A Study in Vengeance_, _The Bartimaeus Trilogy_, _Voyage of the Damned_, _Spellbound_ by F.T.
+Lukens.

+I would love a happy, queer story with magic.
+But I also love twisted mental stories such as THEIR VICIOUS GAMES with an unreliable narrator like A STUDY IN VENGEANCE.
+I'm especially looking for stories by marginalized authors.

+Some things I love:
+* A series of games/trials/exams (think the Hunter Exams in _HunterxHunter_ or the tests in _Their Vicious Games_)
-* Pining idiots
+* Seaside settings
-* Sunshine x grumpy
-* Chosen One (with a twist)
-* Descent into madness

-**Some of my favorite pieces of media (both recent and not) include:**

-* _Curious Tides_ by Pascale Lacelle
-* _Six of Crows_ by Leigh Bardugo
-* _Lockwood & Co._ by Jonathan Stroud
-* _A Magic Steeped in Poison_ by Judy I. Lin
-* _I Feed Her to the Beast and the Beast is Me_ by Maison Shea
-* _Legendborn_ by Tracy Deonn
-* _Barbie_ Movie 2023
-* _Pride and Prejudice_ (2005)
+* Atmospheric fantasy and horror
-* _How to Train Your Dragon_
-* _Rise of the Guardians_ (give me a protagonist like Jack Frost!)
-* _Hunter x Hunter_
+* The occult (unique takes on witches, vampires, etc., although I'm not a fan of werewolves
+* dragons (all kinds. bring the unique takes on dragons)

+NOT FOR ME:
+* sexual assault/rape
+* spousal abuse
+* drug use (flexible on this--just ask)
-* _Alita Battle Angel_
+* cheating
-* _Supernatural_ (only seasons 1-4)
-* _Vicious_ by VE Schwab
-* _The Lightning Thief _by Rick Riordan

-I am **NOT** a fit for stories featuring sexual assault of any kind, western settings, hard SciFi, fantasy racism, heavy Christian themes, or historical fantasy with heavy sexism/misogyny.

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

-The first five pages shook hook me with CHARACTER.
-I want to sink my teeth into a great character that feels like a real person, whether they're a hero, a villain, or somewhere in between.
-I don't want a protagonist that just lets the story happen to them.
-Instead, I want to see how they're driven.
-I'll also be looking for grounding.
-Bring me into your world ASAP.
+Start with activity.
+It can be small, but have the character doing something actively instead of sitting around and thinking.
+That being said, I'm big on characters.
+If you can make your character's voice stand out in the first five pages, I'm hooked!

 **What can writers expect from working with you during #RevPit, including communication?**

-I'm here to be your cheerleader as well as your editor!
-I'll be available on email, Reddit, and/or Twitter(X) to discuss changes.
-When my mentee is chosen, we'll have a Zoom meeting to go over the edit letter and what I loved about your story.
-If you don't want to be on camera, that's fine, too!
+I'm happy to use Zoom or email depending on your preference, although I do prefer Zoom as a first meeting.
+After that, though, we can chat through email.
+I'm always happy to answer questions.
+I like to be motivational, but realistic.
+I won't sugar coat things, but I WILL make sure to sing the praises you (rightly) deserve.

 **What do you expect from writers during the #RevPit revision process, including communication?**

-While I don't want to hang over your shoulder, I do want to know how progress is going.
-My DMs and email will always be open.
-I hope to have communication throughout the process, even if it's just a message every so often to let me know how you're faring.
+I'm looking for a collaboration.
+I want our visions to align and our communication to be easy and consistent.
+I don't need updates every week, but I would like prompt responses when materials are due.

 **What hobbies do you have outside of writing and editing?**

-I love playing casual video games like _Stardew Valley_, making little clay figures, training my dogs, falling down way too many YouTube rabbit holes (especially true crime), and drawing.
+When I'm not wrangling six animals including my Australian Shepherds, I love playing video games (especially _Rune Factory_, _Stardew Valley_, and _Legend of Zelda_), coloring, drawing, and making goofy little clay crafts.